phkug/grftsls/README.md

 # Two-stage least squares random forests

-An extension of the [grf-package] (verion 0.10.3) to estimate heterogenous effects of instrumental variable models with multiple instruments using [two-stage least squares random forests].
+An extension of the [grf-package] (verion 0.10.3) to estimate heterogeneous effects of instrumental variable models with multiple instruments using [two-stage least squares random forests].

 ## Installation
 The package can be installed from source using ```devtools```: